top of page

 Work should lead you deeper

-into life — into your soul’s task —
+into the life — your soul task —

 Eden gives you the spaces.